 Deploying

-To deploy our web service, all we need to do now is cargo shuttle deploy
+To deploy our web service, all we need to do now is shuttle deploy

 !
 Make sure to add the --allow-dirty